pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 In this lesson you’ll learn how to add security to your Couchbase Mobile application.
 You’ll implement authentication and define access control, data validation, and access grant policies.

-Download the project for this lesson.
-The project already contains all the code that will be covered below.
+Start this lesson by downloading the starter project below.

 <block class="ios" />